 What is the Best Choice?

 Both the project manager and scrum master’s roles are important for an organization depending on the task undertaken.
-Scrum is more of the iterative process with a focus on meeting short term goals on time and making changes according to the feedback.
+Scrum is more of an iterative process with a focus on meeting short-term goals on time and making changes according to the feedback.
 For a software development firm, frequent delivery of software holds prime importance.
 Thus, they need scrum masters to oversee their software development teams which can work in perfect collaboration under his umbrella and ensure timely delivery of the required product.